TimDesanti/TimDesanti.github.io/docs/02-Component-Selection/Component-Selection.md

     | Low voltage drops                         | Requires external components and support circuitry for interface |
     | accommodate any required microprocessor power supply voltage    | requires a minimum voltage of 5V                                 |
     | PCB layout available                      | fixed output voltage

+**Choice:**  IC REG BUCK BOOST ADJ 1.5A 8SOIC **Rationale:** A familiar part we worked with, more compatible with the microcontroller, cheaper, and is more simple to wire and code.
+By having something we used before, it should save time working on a project, as it is a product that is not new to learn.